Combine Transparency With a Variety of Marketing Channels to Create the Ultimate Trust-Based Strategy

 2) The Approach: Combing SEO With Pain Point Optimization

-Introduce Pain Point Optimization aka targeting the direct questions users are asking with on-page SEO & content writing instead of targeting blanket keywords & phrases.
+Introduce Pain Point Optimization aka targeting the direct questions users are asking with on-page SEO and content writing instead of targeting blanket keywords and phrases.

-Google Auto-Fill Experiment: Get ideas for keywords to target, pages to create & blog posts to write:
+Google Auto-Fill Experiment: Get ideas for keywords to target, pages to create and blog posts to write:

-- Go to Google Chrome & get into Incognito Mode (ctrl+shift+I).
+- Go to Google Chrome and get into Incognito Mode (ctrl+shift+I).